pacs-course/pacs-examples/Examples/CONTENT.md

     * `SwitchType`.
 The use of type alias to allow mesh elements dedice the type of their buonday depending on the space dimensions.
     * `trasposeView` An overly complex example of a transpose view of a matrix, To show a possible use of `std::enable_if` (but I also provide an alternative).
     * `Trivial` USe of type-traits to detect Trivial, Trivially-Constructable and StandardLayout types.
 With an example on how Trivially-Constructable and StandardLayout property may be useful.
+  * `Mesh` example of teools to store and read a 2D mesh of polygons (currently implemented for triangles and quads).
   * `MoveSemantic` A examples that uses [valgrind](https://valgrind.org/ "The valgrind site") to show the advantages of move semantic when handling large objects (you must have valgrind installed in your system).
   * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
 It also contains a `FunctionFactory`, a factory of callable objects.
 The latter may be used in a program where functions are given by the user and then used throughout the program, for instance functions that define boundary conditions.